Aleti1/fast_gmail/README.md

 ### Initialization
 - Go to https://console.developers.google.com/apis/credentials and login to correct account
 - Setup Oauth consent screen
-- Create new credentials with OAuth cliet ID for web or installed app
+- Create new credentials with OAuth client ID for web or installed app
 - Set Authorized Javascript origins to http://localhost:3000/
 - Set Authorized redirect URIs to http://localhost:3000/
 - Download the credentials.json file